 I was raised a devout Christian by loving kind gentle parents who loved my sister and me deeply.
-My Dad pastored several churches, all of them small, and spent great amounts of time in prayer and ministering to the needs of members.
+My Dad pastored several churches and spent great amounts of time in prayer and ministering to the needs of members.
 I went with him often when he would go visit folks.
 I remember well going into homes of affluent people as well as run-down houses in sections that some folk wouldn’t even drive through.
 I’ve written a number of times honoring my Mom and Dad.
 You can find some of them in the Notes section of my personal Facebook page.

 My first year of college I attended the Baptist College at Charleston, in Charleston, South Carolina.
 I left after one year to join the U.S. Air Force Reserve where I became an Aircraft Maintenance Specialist on C-141’s.
 When I was released from active duty I moved to Columbia, South Carolina and attended the University of South Carolina, graduating in 1974 with a degree in Finance.
 I then lived at home for a year with my folks in Charleston and helped them with their music business that they had begun.
 Then in August 1975 I entered Oral Roberts University in Tulsa and graduated with an MBA degree in 1977.
 Oral Roberts University offered me the job of Assistant Business Manager and I accepted.
 A year later I transferred to Oral Roberts Ministries and traveled for them a year representing the University.
 I then became the Business Manager of the ORU Family Practice Center.